 Vis

-There floats a scent of Dolce Vita with its pedestrian villages stretching along the sea,
+There’s a touch of Dolce Vita here, with pedestrian villages stretching along the sea,

-its narrow streets lined with carefully renovated Palazzos, its small squares and its long promenade where families gather at dusk.
+lined with lovingly renovated palazzos, small squares and a long promenade where families gather at dusk.
 There is also a soft bohemian flavor with its relaxed atmosphere and its restaurants with arty decor and contemporary cuisine.

-Welcome to the island of Vis, the country’s best kept secret.
+Welcome to the island of Vis in Croatia, the country’s best-kept secret.

 There floats a scent of Dolce Vita with its pedestrian villages that stretch along the sea, its narrow streets lined with carefully renovated Palazzos, its small squares and its long promenade where families meet at dusk.
 There is also a soft bohemian flavor with its relaxed atmosphere and its restaurants with arty decor and contemporary cuisine.

-Welcome to the island of Vis, the country’s best kept secret.
+Welcome to the island of Vis in Croatia, the country’s best-kept secret.

 URBAN LEGENDS